Director of Training Program

 The Director of Training Program is responsible for the successful development, delivery, and operational implementation of the Retrieving Independence Service Dog Training Program.
 This includes monitoring all training requirements (to ADI standards) across two prison facilities and supporting the delivery of volunteer training, furlough team schedules, as well as documentation to ensure all processes, procedures, and policies are being followed.

-- Hands-on on teaching with prison teams at both prison facilities to ensure training of recipient-specific needs and progression toward proficiency before placement.
+- Hands-on teaching with prison teams at both prison facilities to ensure training of recipient-specific needs and progression toward proficiency before placement.

 - Works closely with the VP of Recipient Experience and VP of Programs & Evaluation to ensure a successful match and placement of approved service dogs.